kmatarese/glide/README.md

 `inject` the value will be used as is.
 The main difference is those values are interpreted as soon as the module is loaded (when the decorator is init'd).
 If that is not desirable, pass a callable as shown above which will only be executed once the decorated function is actually called.
+Injected RuntimeContexts are still not called until `consume` is called.

 The `clean` decorator argument takes a dictionary that maps argument names to callables that accept the argument value to perform some clean up.
 In this